chili-epfl/chilitags/README.md

  * `tools`, containing a utility to generate tags,

- * `samples`, sample programs illustrating how to use the library,
+ * `samples` and `samples-android`, sample programs illustrating how to use the library,

- * `samples-android`, sample programs for the Android platform,

  * `test`, a suite of automated tests.